lucasjoliveau/doc/es/developer/reference/frontend/assets.md

 ## Bundles

-Odoo assets are grouped by _bundles_.
-Each bundle (a _list of file paths_ of specific types: `xml`, `js`, `css` or `scss`) is listed in the [module manifest](../backend/module.html#reference-module-manifest).
+Konvergo ERP assets are grouped by _bundles_.
+Each bundle (a _list of file paths_ of specific types: `xml`, `js`, `css` or `scss`) is listed in the [module manifest](../backend/module#reference-module-manifest).
 Files can be declared using [glob](https://en.wikipedia.org/wiki/Glob_\(programming\)) syntax, meaning that you can declare several asset files using a single line.